 - Important documents- ID, insurance card, and birth plan.
 I recommend pre-registering at the hospital to save time when you’re in labor.

 - Snacks and water bottles– we drank the water bottles a lot, I was really glad we had them.
-I also took a tiny sip of water (when the nurses weren’t looking) before it was time to push.
+I also took a tiny sip of water (sorry, nurses!) right before it was time to push.
 My favorite snack by far was a giant jar of trail mix (“Monster” from Target) because it was easy to grab a handful when I was taking pain medicine at odd hours (postpartum) and needed something in my stomach.
 I also liked having Clif Bars, and Johnny liked having gum.

 - Pillows and blanket- I didn’t use them, but Johnny did

-- Boppy- To use with the baby and/or sit on after delivery
+- Boppy/My Brest Friend Pillow- To use with the baby and/or sit on after delivery

 - Baby book– for footprints

 - Pediatrician name

 - Camera, Camcorder (and chargers), phone chargers, and a power strip so you can plug them all in.